 2007:

-The BBS is down for a move, comes back up in Redwood City, CA,
+The BBS moves, comes back up in Redwood City, CA,

 sharing my desktop box.